zachlatta/meta/applications/google_rise_2016.md

 for members to follow at their own pace.
 No lectures and a heavy emphasis on using Google to figure things out.

-In addition to our content, we have weekly calls set up with every fledging club to set weekly objectives to get them on the right track.
+In addition to our content, we have weekly calls set up with every fledgling club to set weekly objectives to get them on the right track.
 As we continue to grow, we hope to distribute these calls across the community.

 **Which of the following formats best describes the project you are proposing in this application:**